 - Call Before you Dig - Call 811

-If you have a public works emergency after hours, that threatens public health, safety, or the environment such as a sewer spill, loss of water pressure, flooding, downed stop sign, or downed tree in the City’s Right-of-Way, call 911.
+If you have an after hours public works emergency that threatens public health, safety, or the environment such as a sewer spill, loss of water pressure, flooding, downed stop sign, or downed tree in the City’s Right-of-Way, please call 911.
 CenCom at 911 will contact our emergency personnel for response.